ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.en-gb.md

 - `Silver Repository`: Roubaix -> Strasbourg (Europe)
 - `Gold Repository`: Roubaix -> Strasbourg (Europe)

-No off-site backups copy are taken with the default **Bronze** repository configuration.
+No offsite backup is performed for the default configuration of the **Bronze** repository configuration.

-The rest of the mapping for the backed up copy zones is detailed here:
+The rest of the mapping for the backup zones is detailed here:

 |   Repository    |      Source       |    Destination     |
 |:---------------:|:-----------------:|:------------------:|